ashtroboy79/bank/README.md

   can print statement
   can print a multi-transaction statement

-Finished in 0.0536 seconds (files took 0.32902 seconds to load) 11 examples, 0 failures
+11 examples, 0 failures

 COVERAGE: 100.00% -- 79/79 lines in 4 files